canonical/rawfile-localpv/docs/fips.md

 ## FIPS Compliance Status

-Python links to the system OpenSSL by default.
-On a FIPS-enabled host, algorithms that use the OpenSSL implementation will be FIPS compliant.
+Python by default links to the OpenSSL of the environment in which it's running (e.g. a ROCK).
+In a FIPS-enabled environment, algorithms that use the OpenSSL implementation will be FIPS compliant.
 However, Python contains builtin hashing algorithms that are not FIPS compliant (e.g. MD5).
 Building Python with `--wihout-builtin-hashlib-hashes` will remove these non-FIPS compliant algorithms.
-Rawfile LocalPV does not use any of these non-FIPS compliant algorithms, so it is FIPS compliant.
+Rawfile LocalPV does not use any of these builtin and non-FIPS compliant algorithms, and the ROCK is shipped with a FIPS-compliant OpenSSL, so it is FIPS-compliant.

-In order to confirm Python is referencing the system OpenSSL, you can run the following command:
+In order to confirm Python is referencing the host's OpenSSL, you can run the following command:

 ```bash
 python3 -c 'import _ssl; print(_ssl.__file__)'